Non-military armoured vehicle: Internal security forces

 Several sovereign states employ a standing security force, akin to a military force but separate from the official military.
 These official forces are often equipped with armoured cars, although often fitted with less lethal armaments, such as water cannon.

 In countries that employ a territorial reserve force, only mobilized in times of war for civil defense, these forces may also be equipped with armoured cars.
 As the main heavy armaments may be out of the country or with the main army, the civil defense force may only have these military specification armoured cars as their best defense.

 In France the paramilitary National Gendarmerie is amongst other vehicles equipped with 70 Berliets.

 The United Kingdom police, particularly the Police Service of Northern Ireland (PSNI), has a great number of police role armoured vehicles based upon a range of base platforms including the Land Rover Defender and the OVIK Crossway.
 The internal security situation in Northern Ireland demands that the police operate up to 450 armoured vehicles which are optimised for public order duties.
 The PSNI uses OVIK PANGOLIN armoured public order vehicles.

 Rebel forces

 In times of civil war or rebellion, factions or opposition groups without sufficient access to military armour, may convert civilian vehicles into fighting vehicles, adding improvised vehicle armour.

 Mexican drug cartels used armed trucks with improvised vehicle armour to fight both law enforcement and rival cartels called narco tanks or Monstrou.

 Construction equipment

-Bulldozers, excavators, and other equipment is sometimes armoured to protect operators from debris.
+Bulldozers, excavators, and other equipment are sometimes armoured to protect operators from debris.